basho/basho_docs/source/languages/en/riak/ops/building/benchmarking.md

 #### riakclient_cookie

 The Erlang cookie to use to connect to Riak clients.
-Default is `'riak'`.
+The default is `riak`.

 ```erlang
 {riakclient_cookie, riak}.